Peru reopens Machu Picchu for a Japanese tourist who waited for seven months

 “He’d come to Peru with the dream of getting in,” Peruvian Culture Minister Alejandro Neyra said at a Monday news conference, according to the Financial Times.

 Around 200 Japanese citizens became stuck in Peru when the pandemic disrupted global travel in March.
-Many of them were flown out on repatriation flights in the following weeks, but Katayama told CNN Travel that he deliberately decided to stay in Aguas Calientes.
+Many of them were flown out on repatriation flights in the following weeks, but Katayama told CNN Travel that he decided to stay in Aguas Calientes.

 He rented a room, explored lesser-known sites in the area and began teaching boxing lessons to local children.
 But his hopes of getting to visit Machu Picchu dwindled as his savings started to run low and plans to reopen the site were delayed.